Ajit Pai: Policy positions

 Pai was an advocate for less regulation during his tenure on the FCC.
-He is seen as a closer ally to broadcasters than to other members of the FCC.
+He was seen as a closer ally to broadcasters than to other members of the FCC.
 In testimony before the U.S. House of Representatives Energy and Commerce Committee's Subcommittee on Communications and Technology on July 10, 2012, he warned about the dangers of regulatory uncertainty and the need for the FCC to keep pace with the dynamic communications sector.
 Pai also asserted that by reforming the way the commission works, the agency can facilitate the provision of new and better services at lower prices for American consumers.

-Pai gave his first major speech since taking office on July 18, 2012, at Carnegie Mellon University.
+Pai gave his first major speech since taking office at Carnegie Mellon University on July 18, 2012.
 He discussed how the FCC can help promote economic growth and enhance job creation in the information and communications technology field by adhering to three basic principles: (1) the FCC should be as nimble as the industry it oversees; (2) the FCC should prioritize the removal of regulatory barriers to infrastructure investment; and (3) the FCC should accelerate its efforts to allocate additional spectrum for mobile broadband.
 Pai called for a reinvigoration of Section 7 of the Communications Act, which gives the commission a one-year deadline to review proposals for new technologies and services.
 He introduced the idea of creating an IP Transition Task Force to expedite the country's transition to all-IP networks.
 He urged the commission to settle the nine-year-old contributions reform proceeding for the Universal Service Fund by the end of the year.
 Finally, he advocated for completing the rules for the AWS-4 spectrum band by September 2012 and conducting the broadcast spectrum incentive auctions by June 30, 2014.